About our records

 Records for Lithuania exist in a number of local and regional archives in present-day Lithuania, in other archives of the former Soviet Union, and in various organizations around the world such as YIVO in New York City.
 There is a list of Archives and Repositories from which LitvakSIG obtains data on this website, along with links to pages on each repository with contact and other relevant information including a general description of their holdings.

 Some archives and repositories have online lists of holdings, but most do not or do not have them in English.
 LitvakSIG has access to and/or has created some records lists for selected archives, e.g. the Kaunas Regional Archives.
-Dues-Paying Members of LitvakSIG have access to some of these holdings lists on the LitvakSIG Members Site.
+Donors to District Research Groups and/or Special Projects have access to some of these holdings (via Excel spreadsheets).
+See the donations page for more information: contributions to LitvakSIG.

 What kinds of records exist about Lithuanian Jews?

-Extant records vary by locality, but you can find an overview of the kind of records that are available on this website on the Types of Records in the ALD page.
+Extant records vary by locality, but you can find an overview of the kind of records that are available on this website on the Types of Records in the ALD page or within the Excel spreadsheets contained on the LitvakSIG website (see donors).
 In addition, you can drill down in that section of the website for more detailed explanations of why these records were created, by whom they were created, and what kind of data is usually in each type of record.
 Dig even further and you will find many example images and explanations of the meaning of data found on these records.

 What are the oldest available records/How far back can I trace my family?